change-hi/change-hi.github.io/morea/data-movement/experience-processes-and-queues.md

 <i class="fa-solid fa-globe fa-xl"></i> **Overview**
 <hr/>

+**Questions**
+* What are Queues/Buffers?
+* How does data actually move from machine to machine?

 **Objectives**
 * Understand the processes involved in transfering data from one machine to another.

-**Key Points**
-  * There are many processes in transfering data that can cause bottlenecks and degrade performance, the network is only one of many of these processes.
 </div>

 # Queues (also known as buffers)